krisfoster/graalvm-ni-demos/README.md

 Now we can generate a native image as follows, within the root of the project:

-`$ native-image -jar ./target/graalvmnidemos-1.0-SNAPSHOT-jar-with-dependencies.jar --no-fal
-lback --no-server -H:Class=oracle.App -H:Name=file-count`
+`$ native-image -jar ./target/graalvmnidemos-1.0-SNAPSHOT-jar-with-dependencies.jar --no-fallback --no-server -H:Class=oracle.App -H:Name=file-count`

 This will generate a file called, `file-count`, which you can run as follows: